I worked with many robots such as manipulators, ground and Aerail Vechicles. I aim to make these robots a little bit safer than today.

 with panoramic sensors, humans solve this problem regularly

-with limited field of view vision and without needing to constantly turn around.
+with limited field of view vision and without needing to constantly turn

 In this paper we present a new depth- and